iris-edu/miniseed2dmc/doc/miniseed2dmc.md

 <b>-s </b><i>selectfile</i>

 <p style="padding-left: 30px;">Limit processing to Mini-SEED records that match a selection in the specified file.
 The selection file contains parameters to match the network, station, location, channel, quality and time range for input records.
 As a special case, specifying "-" will result in selection lines being read from stdin.
-For more details see the \fBSELECTION FILE\fR section below.</p>
+For more details see the <b>SELECTION FILE</b> section below.</p>

 <b></b><i>host:port</i>